 Who Should Report a Problem

-A consumer, a health care provider, or a salon professional can report a problem.
-It helps if only one person files a report on each incident.
+A consumer, a healthcare provider, or a salon professional can report a problem.

 What Information to Provide in Your Report

-When you contact FDA, include the following information in your report:
+When you contact FDA, you are asked to include the following information in your report, if known:

-- the precise name of the product and the manufacturer a description of the reaction—and treatment, if any
+- Name of the product and the manufacturer

-- when and where you bought the product
+- When and where the product was purchased

 What FDA Will Do with Your Report

-We will then look for reports related to the same product or similar ones.
-FDA scientists will use the information to determine if the product has a history of problems and represents a public health concern that needs to be addressed.
+- FDA will use the information to determine if the product or similar products have a history of problems and represent a public health concern that needs to be addressed.

-We can’t act on every report we receive, but we check all reports to see if we need to take action to protect public health.
+FDA may not take action on every report received, but the Agency does check all reports to determine if action is necessary to protect the public health.